.tmux-session files: let each project own its terminal layout

 Once you have the basic session working, the script is yours to extend.
 Some things I've added to different projects:

-• Auto-start services. send-keys can kick off dev servers, docker compose, file watchers.
+Auto-starting services works too. send-keys can kick off dev servers, docker compose, file watchers.
 Anything you'd type manually after opening the session.

 The session script is just bash.
 If you can type it in a terminal, you can automate it here.

 This file creates the session.
-Next I'll cover workon, the function that finds these files across your projects, manages sessions, and adds fzf fuzzy search.
+Next I'll cover workon, the function that finds these files across your projects, manages sessions and adds fzf fuzzy search.
 But the .tmux-session file is the foundation.
 Start there.

 Part of my series on building reproducible development environments.
 Previously: GNU Stow for dotfiles and modular .bashrc.
 Next: workon/workoff, the workflow that manages .tmux-session files across 63 projects.